 This sets the logical record length for incoming files to a number from 1 to 32767 (32K-1).
-This variable is used only for fixed format and binary files.
+This variable is used only for fixed-format and binary files.
+However, the only currently supported type of fixed-format files is the extra-partition TD queue, which does not allow Kermit to alter the pre-defined LRECL.
 The default is 80.